 The Rompola Buck Story, as We Understand It

-It was November 13th of 1998, when Rompola released an arrow on what would "allegedly" be the new world record that would surpass the Hansen Buck, the deer killed by Milo Hansen that held the top spot at the time.
+It was November 13th of 1998, when Rompola released an arrow on what would "allegedly" be the new world record that would surpass the Hanson Buck, the deer killed by Milo Hanson that held the top spot at the time.

 The Rompola Buck was reported at a net typical score of 218 5/8" and had an outside spread of 38 inches.
 With that score, the buck would have at the time beat the current world record typical buck by an even 5 inches.